-The Venezuelan regulatory body for the banking sector, Sudeban (Superintendencia de Instituciones del Sector Bancario) has announced that Monday, September 11, 2017, would be a bank holiday in Venezuela, on account of the annual "Día de la Virgen de Coromoto, Patrona de Venezuela") annual bank holiday of Venezuela.
+The Sudeban (Superintendencia de Instituciones del Sector Bancario - Venezuelan regulatory body for the banking sector), has announced that Friday, December 31, 2021, would be a bank holiday in Venezuela, on account of the annual New Year's Eve bank holiday and public holiday of Venezuela.

 Links and References

 Below are links to the news stories referred to in the above "Venezuelan Bank Holiday December 31" news story, as well as links to subsequents news stories which refer to the present news story.